heroiclabs/nakama-docs/docs/realtime-chat.md

 To send messages to other users a user must join the chat topic they want to communicate on.
 This will also enable messages to be [received in realtime](#receive-messages).

 !!! tip
     Each user can join many rooms, groups, and direct chat with their session.
-The same user can also be connected to the same chats from another device because each device is identified as a separate session.
+The same user can also be connected to the same chats from other devices because each device is identified as a separate session.

 ### rooms